mt190502/blog.mtaha.dev/content/sysadmin/cockpit_setup_and_reverse_proxy.md

 - ### Caddy

+> [!note] Note
-  - Note: If you don't have Caddy installed, you can follow [[sysadmin/caddyserv er_setup|this]] guide to install it.
+> If you don't have Caddy installed, you can follow [[sysadmin/caddyserver_setup
+|this]] guide to install it.

 - Open the Caddyfile for editing:

     ```bash
     sudo vim /etc/caddy/Caddyfile
     ```

 - Add the following configuration to the file:

     ```caddy
     your-domain.com {